-I have been writing and editing this in my mind for a week, now it is time to share.
+I have been writing and editing this in my mind for a week,

 They.
 Are.
 In.
 Pain.